zextras/tech-doc/source/carbonio/components.rst

       # apt install postgresql

-   In a Multi-Server scenario it's necessary to ensure that the PostgresSQL is available across the infrastructure.
+   In a Multi-Server scenario it's necessary to ensure that PostgresSQL is available across the infrastructure.
    Here is an **example** command for a /18 subnet:

    .. code:: bash